Diesel was the dog next door when I lived in the Midwest. He was a magnificent golden retriever with a beautiful feathered tail.

 If you have a heavy chewer, this rope toy is likely to work well and I encourage you to give it a try.
 I’ve gotten really good feedback on this craft.

 There are also lots of commercial options for heavy chewers.
-One of the ones I like the best is this interactive toy.
+One of the ones I like the best is this interactive toy you can find on Amazon.

 If you do have a dog who is a power chewer, it’s a very good idea to keep her engaged with toys she likes.
 It will help keep her happy and out of trouble.